All living systems are touched by viruses.

 In the Kauffman lab, our focus is on understanding how viruses that infect bacteria interact with their hosts, and how these interactions shape the ecological, evolutionary, and functional properties of bacteria and microbial communities.
 These viruses that infect bacteria are called bacteriophages, or phages.
 We use cultivation- and sequencing-based approaches to study phages in the context of microbial communities, with the aim of uncovering the molecular underpinnings of microbial system-level properties.

-Current and developing project lines
+Current focal project lines

-1. Phages in the oral microbiome: Determining the structure of phage-bacteria interactions in microbial communities in the human oral microbiome, and how and why these differ in health and disease.
+Phages in the oral microbiome: Determining the structure of phage-bacteria interactions in microbial communities in the human oral microbiome, and how and why these differ in health and disease.

-• Expanding the Human Oral Microbiome Database to include oral phages (NIH NIDCR R01DE016937-16 subaward)
+Expanding the Human Oral Microbiome Database to include oral phages (NIH NIDCR R01DE016937-16 subaward)

-• Detecting phages in the Human Salivary Proteome (NIH NIDCR R01DE016937-16S1 supplement subaward)
+Detecting phages in the Human Salivary Proteome (NIH NIDCR R01DE016937-16S1 supplement subaward)

-• Uncovering phage interactions in the oral microbiome #Porphyromonas (NIH NIDCR R03DE030987-01)
+Uncovering phage interactions in the oral microbiome #Porphyromonas (NIH NIDCR R03DE030987-01)